DannyGramowski/Bunch-A-Bets/README.md

 "name": BOT_NAME, // this is the bot’s chosen name "hand": [CARD, CARD] | [], // this is the bot’s hand.
 Only your player’s is revealed before the showdown "State": ROUND_STATE, // this is the current state of the bot.
 Folded // if they haven’t acted this round, otherwise it is the action they // did. "not_played" | "folded" | "called" | "raised" | "all_in"
-"raise_amount": RAISE_AMOUNT, // this is the number of the chips the bot has bet so far this round "total_bet": TOTAL_BET, // the total amount this bot has bet in the current hand, "bank": BANK // the total number of chips the bot has remaining }
+"pot_value": POT_VALUE, // this is the number of the chips the bot has bet so far this round "total_bet": TOTAL_BET, // the total amount this bot has bet in the current hand, "bank": BANK // the total number of chips the bot has remaining }